adrian154/blog/blogposts/dns.md

 </div>

+As a quick aside: for all intents and purposes, a top-level domain such as ".com" functions just like a regular domain.
+ICANN has [stated](https://www.icann.org/en/announcements/details/new-gtld-dotless-domain-names-prohibited-30-8-2013-en) that TLDs should never have A or AAAA records, but this hasn't stopped some TLDs like [.ai](http://ai./) from doing so.

 # Recursive Resolvers

 Generally speaking, your computer never performs iterative queries by itself.
-That job is instead offloaded to a special server called a **recursive resolver**, which actually contacts authoritative nameservers.
-Recursive resolvers are also responsible for caching records, which is an essential part of how DNS reduces latency and prevents excessive network traffic.
-Caching is regulated by the **time-to-live** (TTL) value of each record, which indicates the maximum duration which that record can be cached in seconds.
-As a result, DNS changes often take some time to propagate throughout the system.
+That job is instead offloaded to a special server called a **recursive resolver**.
+When your computer needs to resolve a domain, it contacts the resolver through the DNS protocol; in turn, the resolver contacts the appropriate nameservers and returns and answer to your machine.
+This has the benefit of enabling resolvers to cache records for many clients, which is an essential part of how DNS reduces latency and reduces network traffic.

+Caching is regulated by the **time-to-live** (TTL) value of each record, which indicates the maximum age of the cached record before it should be considered expired and re-retrieved from the authoritative nameserver.
+Setting the TTL involves a tradeoff: a value which is too low will result in more unnecessary requests, potentially increasing latency for users.
+On the other hand, if the TTL is set very high, it could take hours or even days for changes to the DNS records to propagate globally, since it would take a long time before the old cached records expired.

+In recent times sysadmins appear to have opted for the former disadvantage in the name of increased flexibility and faster failover.
+A [2019 analysis](https://blog.apnic.net/2019/11/12/stop-using-ridiculously-low-dns-ttls/) found that nearly half of all domains had TTLs of under a minute.

 Your computer probably uses a resolver hosted by your ISP for its customers, though there are also similar, publicly-available services like Cloudflare's [1.1.1.1](https://1.1.1.1/) and Google's [8.8.8.8](https://developers.google.com/speed/public-dns) resolvers.